 You have CB1 and CB2 receptors throughout your body.
-The cannabinoid THC and the CB1 receptor fit like a lock and key.
-Depending on the dose, when THC interacts with the CB1 receptor, you might feel sleepy or energized.
+The cannabinoid THC and the CB1 receptor fitlike a lock and key.
+Depending on the dose, you might feel sleepy or energized when THC interacts with the CB1 receptor.
 That’s because your CB1 receptors are densely-populated in the brain, and the brain responds to the amount of THC you give it.

 Cannabinoids and Terpenes for Energy

 THC, CBD, and THCV should be your primary cannabinoids when selecting a cannabis strain to fight fatigue.
 But that’s not the only important factor.
 Your terpene profile matters, too.
 Look for strains rich in terpinolene, pinene, and limonene to boost your energy levels.
 Terpinolene has woodsy notes with a floral layer, and pinene takes you to the pine trees with its refreshing scent.
 Limonene smells like oranges, and you’ll notice its citrusy aroma.
-Many varieties of cannabis that contain a combination of pinene, limonene, terpinolene, and/or beta-caryophyllene in high concentrations tend to have more energizing effects.
+In high concentrations, many varieties of cannabis that contain a combination of pinene, limonene, terpinolene, and/or beta-caryophyllene tend to have more energizing effects.

 Your dosage might be more important than terpene and cannabinoid content.
-THC is biphasic, which can affect you differently at high and low doses.
+THC is biphasic, affecting you differently at high and low doses.
 Higher doses of THC will make you tired, while lower doses can uplift you, especially when combined with cannabinoids like CBD, CBG, and THCV.

 Free Cannabinoid and Terpene Guide